dragonflyoss/d7y.io/docs/operations/best-practices/security.md

 4. Before dfdaemon connects to manager or scheduler, the two side will initiate a TLS handshake with mutual validation.
 5. After TLS handshake, the two side will establish encrypted channel.

-> Note: You can trace the communication process by setting up opentelemetry tracing system, refer to [Tracing](../../../operations/best-practices/observability/tracing.md).

 ## Manager Console

 ### Console HTTPS support